Widener University Delaware Law School: Bar passage

 In 2022, the overall bar pass rate for Widener Delaware first-time examination takers was 51.65%.
 The Ultimate Bar Pass Rate, which the ABA defines as the pass rate for graduates who sat for bar exams within two years of graduating, was 84.56% for the class of 2020.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Widener for the 2023–2024 academic year is $81,484.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $280,753.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Widener for the 2023–2024 academic year was $81,484.
+The Law School Transparency estimated that debt-financed cost of attendance for three years was $280,753.